abogdan0505/React-Semantic-Web-App/README.md

 ## React - Semantic-UI project.

-This is a React with Semantic-UI and Sass starter project using webpack for task automation.
+This is a React with Semantic-UI starter project using Webpack and Sass.

 This project uses: <br/>
 - 1. [React](https://facebook.github.io/react/)